qweasdzxcpkh/cookiecutter-browser-extension/README.md

-# boileplate of develop of chromium extensions
+# boilerplate of develop of chromium extensions

 ## required:

 - node >= 16
+- typescript

 ## usage